chuahxinyu/ccdp10003assignment1take2/RedoTodo.md

 - in the actual game, you would be able to choose different actions and carry them out, bringing you on separate storylines with different outcomes.
 But I didn't have to time to come up with storylines, (I have other subjects too, David), so here is a punishment message that wastes your time everytime you get something wrong.

 - "Please let David mark this."

+- Short list of additional notes:
+  - I am a horrible coder so the fonts might not be completely consistent throughout the pitch and some animations feel choppy but this was the best that I could do with the skillset I have
+  - the 'pitch dialogue' gets more informal as the pitch progresses akin to how I became more sleep deprived as I was writing it